bormaxi8080/osint-timeline/DRAFT.md

 Poppler - a PDF rendering library: https://github.com/mingodad/poppler

-Ecalibur - A web interface to extract tabular data from PDFs: https://github.com/camelot-dev/excalibur
+Excalibur - A web interface to extract tabular data from PDFs: https://github.com/camelot-dev/excalibur

 Anonymie_Excel - A Python script that anonymizes an Excel file and synthesizes new data in its place: https://github.com/Welding-Torch/Anonymize_Excel